emipa606/DogsMate/README.md

 But since when to dogs care about their care about the breed of their mate?

-**This mod makes it possible for different breeds of cats, dogs, bunnies, bears, foxes, wolves, hedgehogs, fishers, martens, horses, and platypusses to reproduce.** Half the litter will have the father&apos;s breed, half the mother&apos;s breed.
+**This mod makes it possible for different breeds of cats, dogs, bunnies, bears, foxes, wolves, hedgehogs, fishers, martens, horses, and platypusses to reproduce.** Half the litter will have the father's breed, half the mother's breed.
 Currently only viviparous animals can be patched, no egg-laying animals.

 Included are patches for: